+Lifetime pension benefit

-Basic lifetime pension benefit
+The lifetime pension benefit that members receive on retirement is based on:

-The plan's basic lifetime pension benefit is based on an accrual rate, the member's years of pensionable service in the plan and the average of the member's highest five years of salary (not necessarily the last five years).
+- · An accrual rate - The member's years of pensionable service in the plan - The average of the member's highest five years of salary (not necessarily the last five years)

-Plan members are immediately vested, meaning they are entitled to a pension benefit as soon as they make their first contribution to the plan.
-The plan also provides survivor and disability benefits.
+Plan members are immediately vested.
+This means they are entitled to a pension benefit as soon as they make their first contribution to the plan.

+Bridge benefit

-Bridge benefit (only for service earned before January 1, 2016)
+(only for service earned before January 1, 2016)